 There are certain elements that contribute to our feelings of self-confidence or lack of it.

-First of all, we become aware of our level of self-confidence by an event that triggers a chain of reactions in us.
+First of all, we become aware of our level of self-confidence through an event that triggers a chain of reactions in us.

 According to Cognitive Behavioral Therapy, what triggers how we react though is not the event itself but how we interpret it.
 This will depend on our level of self-esteem.